Home » Breakfast Casseroles » Sausage Hashbrown Breakfast Casserole

 • Ground pork sausage – Swap for turkey sausage, Italian sausage, chicken breakfast sausage, or smoked sausage as well.
 Spicy Jimmy Dean is my favorite!

 • Hash browns – Use frozen hash browns to save time.
-Or swap with tater tots or refrigerated shredded hash browns.
+Or swap with tater tots, refrigerated shredded hash browns, or even frozen diced potatoes with peppers and onions.

 • Sour cream – Substitute for Greek yogurt or room temperature cream cheese as well.

-• Milk or half & half – For a thicker and creamier casserole, choose half and half.
+• Milk – For a thicker and creamier casserole, choose half and half.

-How To Make Sausage Hashbrown Breakfast Casserole Recipe
+How To Make Sausage Hash Brown Breakfast Casserole

-2. Spread in baking dish and top with remaining cheese.
+1. Spread in baking dish and top with remaining cheese.
 Bake uncovered for 30 minutes or until cheese is melted.
-Garnish with sliced green onions or parsley if desired.
+Garnish with sliced green onions or parsley if you like.

 Can I make it ahead of time?